EconometricInstitute/feb22012-programming-website/data/week4/4-finding-and-comparing-objects.md

  - You understand the difference between the `==`-operator and the `equals()` method.
  - You understand why many standard classes such as `String` and `Integer` override the `equals()` method
  - You are aware that you should prefer to use your IDE (IntelliJ/Eclipse) to generate the code for `equals()` rather than write it yourself
- - You can override the equals() and/or hashCode() method or generate its code.
- - You know when to override these methods.
- - You can explain what a contract is.

 </text-box>

 ## Comparing objects